rhaido/ascii-b/README.md

-## ASCii-PCB
+## ASCii-B
-Set of tools for working with matrix boards/perfboards and stripboards in UNIX/Linux shell.
+Set of tools for working with matrix/perf/strip Boards in UNIX/Linux console environment.

 Put the fun back :D

 ### Motivation
 At a certain moment I found, that I needed a method to automatically flip /